Local Measles Health Alert

 Rod Bruem

 Rod Bruem began his career as a cadet journalist at the Lithgow Mercury in 1985 and went on to work in other regional daily newspapers, radio and TV, including time at Australia’s top newsroom at TCN9 Sydney.
-After nearly two decades as a corporate communications adviser to Telstra, Rod moved to the Ballina region and started as breakfast host at 101.9 Paradise FM.
-He served a term as councillor on Ballina Shire Council and the Rous County Council before leaving to co-found the Ballina News Daily.
+Bruem has advised Federal independent and LNP Ministers and MPs and spent nearly two decades as a corporate communications adviser to Telstra.
+Rod moved to the Ballina region in 2014, publishing a national travel magazine and later becoming breakfast host at 101.9 Paradise FM.
+From 2022 he served a term as councillor on Ballina Shire Council and the Rous County Council before leaving to co-found the Ballina News Daily.

 0 Comments